 - Who do I call if something goes wrong after install?

-- Will you handle the DNO notification and MCS certificate?
+- Will you handle the DNO notification for the grid connection?

 - What happens if there is a delay between signing and installation?